 You Can Create a Mii

 Ok, I’m not a huge fan of buying extra content for games, but at least when you invest in an Amiibo, you’ll still have a physical toy of sorts of one of your favorite Nintendo characters.
-Typically though, Amiibos don’t unlock extra parts of the game, but will actually give you certain abilities that may make the game a bit easier, making it even more kid friendly.
-For example, if you were playing Super Mario Odyssey, using the Mario Amiibo would give you 30 of damage immunity and using a Princess Peach Amiibo would give you a life up heart.
+Typically though, Amiibos don’t unlock extra parts of the game but will actually give you certain abilities that may make the game a bit easier, making it even more kid-friendly.

 Games Are Geared Toward Kids